pyrsia/pyrsia/installers/windows/Readme.txt

  2022-10-03T17:54:20.337Z DEBUG pyrsia_node > Create blockchain service component
 ...

-In another command prompt

-The pyrsia CLI(C:\Pyrsia\Pyrsia\bin\pyrsia.exe) is added to the system PATH.
-If the service pyrsia_node started correctly and was able to connect to the Pyrsia network you will see the following:
+If the service pyrsia_node started correctly and was able to connect to the Pyrsia network you should be able to see connected peers.

+From another command prompt, the following to verify the same:
 > pyrsia -s
 Connected Peers Count:       1
+(The pyrsia CLI (C:\Pyrsia\Pyrsia\bin\pyrsia.exe) is added to the system PATH, so this should work.
+If not find the path to pyrsia.exe and run it like above.)

 Uninstalling Pyrsia
 -------------------